-The Frobel students spend one month in HOPE’s crèches and coaching centres, in which they organise workshops for teachers and directly teach the children.
-The Frobellian Method of Teaching provides additional English and Math support to the teachers and explores new teaching methods such as role play, active learning, use of play, phonics and art.
+The Froebel students spend one month in HOPE’s crèches and coaching centres, in which they organise workshops for teachers and directly teach the children.
+The Froebellian Method of Teaching provides additional English and Math support to the teachers and explores new teaching methods such as role play, active learning, use of play, phonics and art.

-The workshops conducted by the Frobel students are now concentrating on practical rather than theory-based learning, which has seen huge benefits throughout the HOPE centres.
-It cannot be understated that the HOPE-Frobel Partnership is a dual exchange of ideas, resources and learning, providing the Irish students with a true insight into a different culture, way of life and teaching methods.
+The workshops conducted by the Froebel students are now concentrating on practical rather than theory-based learning, which has seen huge benefits throughout the HOPE centres.
+It cannot be understated that the HOPE-Froebel Partnership is a dual exchange of ideas, resources and learning, providing the Irish students with a true insight into a different culture, way of life and teaching methods.

 The CSPE Programme in Irish Schools

 The Civic, Social & Political Education course in second-level schools is divided into four units of study.
 Under Unit 4: Ireland & the World: World Development Issues, students can take a closer look at the development work carried out by Irish charity organisations like The Hope Foundation.